Menma2021/MovieRec/README.md

 - Recommendation Output:
   Recommended movies are displayed in a text box showing the title and genre of each suggestion

+- You can also use rmse.py for Root Mean Square Error evaluation of recomendation system

 ## Future Improvements
 - Improve UI, probably make it web-based
 - Add more sophisticated recommendation algorithms (e.g., hybrid models)